WWUHackathon2021/GroupOfBots/README.md

 The bot will ask a series of questions and then return a restaurant from a list of restaurants which match the users answers

 Creators:
-Griffin Craft
+Griffin Craft,
-Dylan Carroll
+Dylan Carroll,
-Noah Reneau
+Noah Reneau,
 Jonas Loeser

 Libraries: